ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees-and-heaps/06-binary-heaps.md

 :::

 An array can store the values of a complete binary tree efficiently by placing each value at the array index corresponding to the node's position in the tree.
-If the tree is traversed level by level, the nodes are visited in increasing index order: $0, 1, 2, \ldots, n-1$.
+If the tree is traversed in *breadth-fist order* (see @sec:trees:traversal), the nodes are visited in increasing index order: $0, 1, 2, \ldots, n-1$.
 In other words, the nodes of the tree are stored in the array level by level, with each level appearing consecutively.

-Consider the binary heap shown in @fig:HeapTreeExample:
+As an example, the binary heap shown in @fig:HeapTreeExample can be stored in an array as shown in @fig:HeapArrayExample.

 ::: {#fig:HeapTreeExample}
 :::: online